armandwayoff/Ulam-Spiral/README.md

 What's the [Ulam spiral](https://en.wikipedia.org/wiki/Ulam_spiral) ?

 In this repository, I offer two versions of the Ulam spiral.
-The first is an interactive application written in JavaScript on which you can create yout own Ulam spiral according to certain parameters.
+The first is an interactive application written in JavaScript on which you can create your own Ulam spiral according to certain parameters.
 The second is a version written in Python.

 ##  Interactive Application